aniekandan/how_to_trade_with_roc_indicator/article.md

 ## Using ROC indicator in a trading strategy

 As seen in the previous section, interpreting the ROC indicator is valuable in helping the trader understand the current situation of the market.
 This understanding can help guide the strategy used by the trader in entering positions.

-###  Identify trends using ROC crossovers
+We can identify trends by noting that:

 **A bullish crossover can signal a buying opportunity**: When the indicator value crosses the overbought line, it suggests that there is a potential change in momentum from bearish to bullish.
 A trader can view this transition as a signal to exit any short positions, and enter long ones.